Dear Friends,

 Thursday: Weimar, the cultural center of Germany's Golden Age, the city of Goethe and Schiller.

 Friday: Buchenwald concentration camp will shock and sadden you, but also give you insight into Germany's present spiritual state.
-The tour will conclude with a banquet at the German Theological Seminary and a
+The tour will conclude with a banquet at the German Theological Seminary and a chance to reflect on all you have learned.

 Saturday: Departure.